 The main and most noticeable difference between higher and lower temperatures is the harshness and strength of the hit.
 This is the first factor to consider in getting the hit you are looking for, as it has the biggest effect on where you should set your vape or e-nail.

-Higher temperature dabs, at around 600°F to 900°F, produce more smoke in a shorter time frame, giving you a big hit but sacrificing a lot of flavor.
+Higher temperature dabs, at around 600°F to 800°F, produce more vapor but may burn off certain terpenes, sacrificing some flavor.

 Different Dabs Need Different Heats

 Various heats work better or worse for various concentrates.
 Generally, if the concentrate tends to be really viscous and it liquefies and pools in the bottom of your nail or atomizer, such as with shatter or distillates, it requires a higher heat to be able to fully vaporize without collecting and being hard to consume.

 If you find that your concentrates are being incinerated or leaving behind un-smokable black residue consistently, as may happen with some dry cannabis concentrates like your waxes and crumbles at very high temperatures, you will want to turn it down.